queryverse/Query.jl/docs/src/sinks.md

 Query.DataValue{String}["John","Sally","Kirk"]
 ```

-## DataFrame
+## DataFrame, DataTable and TypedTable

-The statement `@collect DataFrame` will materialize the query results into a new `DataFrame` instance.
+The statement `@collect TableType` (with `TableType` being one of `DatFrame`, `DataTable` or `TypedTable`) will materialize the query results into a new instance of that type.
 This statement only works if the last projection statement transformed the results into a `NamedTuple`, for example by using the `{}` syntax.

 ### Example